Systematic-style reviews answer a question by analysing and summarising all relevant literature. They are widely used in many disciplines.

 Should I do a systematic-style review?

-• Do you have a well-defined review question and clear inclusion criteria?
+• a well-defined question with clear inclusion criteria

-If your scope is very broad with a large amount of literature to analyse, consider conducting a bibliometric analysis instead.
+If your scope is very broad think about conducting a bibliometric analysis.

 Compare narrative and systematic-style reviews